 - Mixed Berry: Use a combination of raspberries, blueberries, and blackberries for a tart and sweet variation.

-- Apple Cinnamon: Replace the fruit with thinly sliced apples and add cinnamon to the crumble topping for a cozy autumn flavor.
+- Apple Cinnamon: Replace the fruit with thinly sliced apples and add cinnamon to the crumble topping for a cozy autumn flavour.

 - Tropical: Use tropical fruits like mango, pineapple, and kiwi, and sprinkle coconut in the crumble for a taste of the tropics.

-- Lemon Blueberry: Add the zest of one lemon to the batter and fold in fresh blueberries for a bright, citrusy flavor.
+- Lemon Blueberry: Add the zest of one lemon to the batter and fold in fresh blueberries for a bright, citrusy flavour.

 - Nutty: Add chopped nuts like almonds or walnuts to the crumble for extra crunch.